 The Bondi 4 has a standard sizing.
 It comfortably accommodates medium-footed runners since the heel, midfoot and forefoot areas are of standard measurements.
 Those who experienced a good fit with the Hoka One One Bondi 3 will experience the same fit on this version.

-The Hi-Abrasion Rubber that is very lightweight was purposely placed in the shoe’s outsole for an enhanced traction and durability.
+The Hi-Abrasion Rubber that is very lightweight was purposely placed in the shoe’s outsole for enhanced traction and durability.
 This made the shoe not only ideal for road running but also for light trails.
 This could also be found in the Bondi 6, which is currently the latest iteration of the series.

 The Hoka One One Bondi 4 provides a smoother heel transition through the 10 Deg Heel Bevel.
 The Heel Bevel is new to this version that increases durability and ground contact.